runwiththerhythm/arc-arborists/README.md

 - __Navigation Bar__

   - Found on all pages, the fully responsive navigation bar features the companies logo and name which links to the Home page.
 Their phone number, which is a clickable link to call them.
-  - The main navigation features links to the Home page, a dropdown menu links to the Services pages, and more links to the About page, Gallery section, Contact section, Blog and a CTA button that takes you straight to the contact form.
+  - The main navigation menu features links to the Home page, a dropdown menu links to sections of the Services page, also links to the About page, Gallery section, Contact section, Blog and a CTA button that takes you straight to the contact form.
   - The navbar is identical on each page to allow for easy navigation and consistency across all devices without having to revert back to the previous page via the ‘back’ button.